Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 Aunt Gourd (pictured above) has gone extremely wispy and mystical at the first sign of a fat moon, and decided that she shall follow in the footsteps of our witch clan.
 She became all premonitious on Wednesday, and went to see Madame Widdershins McMunter (pictured below with Uncle Nancy, reading his palm and telling him he’s got Buckley’s chance of finding a bird unless he shapes up and moves out of his mothers).
 Shrieks and wringing of hands claim that the woman is a marvel and totally accurate.
 (I’m not so sure, as the neighbourhood urchins say – chinny reckon…)

 Not content with this spectacle, Gourd invited her to my hedge, along with a plethora of others for a group reading.
 I shall be truthful, this was foisted upon me and I was not pleased.
-My plans involved ped-egging my chin, a good nettle bath and settling down with the bats on my lap to watch ‘Live at The Apollo’ via my twig router.
-I’d had a lovely tea planned, a fresh brew of goats rue tea, and a new weasel recipe from Jamie Oliver’s cookbook, with some blessings, but that idea has been totally buggered.
+My plans involved ped-egging my chin, a good nettle bath and getting ready for my simple ritual.
+I’d settled the bats down to watch ‘Live at The Apollo’ via my twig router, while I made a modest feast for my seasonal observance.
+I gathered a fresh brew of goats rue tea, and a fresh weasel flatbread (straight from Jamie Olivers’ ‘Ritual Recipes and Hedge Cooking’), but my ritual evening was not to be.
+In fact, that idea has been utterly buggered.
 I’ve stepped out of the excitement to post this as I’m bored and frustrated, so my readers are carrying the great weight of being my comfort in time of stress.
 That’s both of you, by the way, so don’t either of you sneak off.

 It started at six, when they all arrived.
-Aunt Vom reckons the whole thing is bollocks but she’s sitting on the bench anyway, just for a giggle (not on Aunt Bench, I might add).
+Aunt Vom reckons the whole thing is bollocks but she filed in with the others and took her place on the bench out of sheer amusement (not on Aunt Bench, I might add).
 Folly is blessedly quiet at the moment, I’ve given her some hemlock and some dead stag beetles to play with.
 If she likes them, I might make her a gift of it for her 34th birthday next month.
-It’s either that or anything non-explosive or flammable.
+Bench has told us we’re not to purchase any flammable gifts or weapons grade explosives.

 Aunt Turgid is cross, as she couldn’t bring her lizards in, apparently lizards interrupt the mystical signals and attract negative deities.
 The lizards seem oblivious to this, but didn’t mind waiting in the motorcar.

-Aunt Mary Jaffa is ok, there are no satsumas (I won’t even recall the Christingle service episode).
+Aunt Mary Jaffa is perfectly calm this evening, there are no satsumas (I won’t even recall the Christingle service episode).

 Aunt Bench is sitting worrying about whether she’ll ever have another child.
 God help us….